rKamindo/redis-server/README.md

 - Persistence
 - Replication

+## What I'm currently working on
+- Replication

 ## Technical Implementation
 - epoll-based I/O multiplexing
 - Ring buffers (input and output) for each client
 - Zero allocation byte parsing for RESP protocol
+- Asynchronous replication supporting partial resynchronization using a backlog

 ## System Requirements
 - Linux operating system (or other Unix-like systems)